 Where to Sleep on Your Road Trip

-One of most complicated parts of road trip planning is knowing where to stop and spend to the night.
+Probably the hardest part of road trip planning is knowing where to stop and spend to the night.
 Of course, if you are road tripping to one location and know exactly where you want to stop, then it’s not so much a problem.

-But if you have more of an open ended itinerary and are making multiple stops along the way, then it’s much harder to plan for.
+But if you have more of an open ended itinerary and are making multiple stops along the way, then that’s much harder to plan for.
 If you book accommodations in advance and it’s too much driving to get there, you’ll end up tired and cranky and not wanting to get driving the next day.
 Plan something too close together and stopping too soon might make you feel like you wasted time.

-making a Sleep Plan
+Make a Sleep Plan

 What has worked for me, is breaking the road trip into smaller sections within the bigger road trip plan.